dotlang/language/doc/RFE.md

 This should be an atomic thing.
 Find channel and run corresponding lambda.
 Maybe we can map `.[]` to do this.
 If the method is run on a sequence of AltCases, it will act as a select.

+? - Summary:
 ```
 AltCase[T] := { c: ChannelReader[T]|ChannelWriter[T], lambda: func()->T }

+;The corresponding channel will be acquired during execution of appropriate lambda.
 cases: seq[AltCase[int]|AltCase[string]|AltCase[float]] := [
 	AltCase[int]{rchan1, () -> rchan1.[]}
 	AltCase[string]{rchan2, () -> rchan2.[]}